Index to Marine & Lacustrine Geological Samples

 The Index to Marine & Lacustrine Geological Samples is a collaboration between multiple institutions and agencies that operate geological sample repositories.
 The purpose of the database is to help researchers locate sea floor and lakebed cores, grabs, dredges, and drill samples in their collections.

 Sample material is available from participating institutions unless noted as unavailable.

 Data include basic collection and storage information.
 Lithology, texture, age, principal investigator, province, weathering/metamorphism, glass remarks, and descriptive comments are included for some samples.
 Links are provided to related data and information at the institutions and at NCEI.

 Data are coded by individual institutions, several of which receive funding from the US National Science Foundation.
 For more information see the NSF Division of Ocean Sciences Data and Sample Policy.

 The Index is endorsed by the Intergovernmental Oceanographic Commission, Committee on International Oceanographic Data and Information Exchange (IODE-XIV.2).

-The index is maintained by the National Centers for Environmental Information (NCEI), formerly the National Geophysical Data Center (NGDC), and collocated World Data Center for Geophysics, Boulder, Colorado.
+The index was created by, and was maintained by the National Centers for Environmental Information (NCEI), formerly the National Geophysical Data Center (NGDC), and collocated World Data Center for Geophysics, Boulder, Colorado until May 5, 2025, when it was discontinued.
 NCEI is part of the National Environmental Satellite, Data and Information Service of the National Oceanic & Atmospheric Administration, U. S. Department of Commerce.